 That then gave rise to the now hugely disruptive cloud computing cycle that has created trillions of dollars of value, including with highly disruptive business models like SaaS.

 Don’t lose sight of the fact that you are at the heart of your venture’s value proposition.
 What problems do you understand uniquely well?
 What solution can you deliver uniquely well?
 What kind of disruptive business model can you bring?
-Be true to yourself as a thought leader and you will go far.
+Be true to yourself as a thought leader and you will have the innate ability to deliver.

 Try clicking the ⋯ next to your doc name or using a keyboard shortcut (